Btsan/generate_tictactoe/README.md

 The provided C++ code has <strong>commented out</strong> heuristic calculation code, used to augment the generated data for use in machine learning programs.

+The augmented dataset was used to prototpe a [weakly supervised training](https://arxiv.org/abs/1605.07723) program for [this checkers AI](https://github.com/Havorax/CheckersBot)

 ## Tool(s)

 Just C++ 11 and the g++ compiler.